barfleur/hello-world/README.md

 # hello-world
 Hi there!!!
 This is just another repository :)
-I am an Electrical Engeneering Teacher :)
+I am an Electrical Engineering Teacher interested in microcontrolling projects